islomar/my-notes/kubernetes-for-developers.md

   * Requests: the pod will be allocated in a node with AT LEAST these amound of resources.
   * Limits: max resources that a pod is allowed to consume (k8s would kill the container if it is exceeded).

+## Health checks
+* **Liveness probe**
+  * Typical health check.
+If it fails, k8s will restart the container (everything configurable).
+* **Readiness probe**
+  * The pod is not only up and running, but ready to receive requests, everything is healthy and correct.

+## Kubernetes Service Discovery
+* Sending requests to apps running inside the cluster.
+* A pod gets a dynamic IP, which changes each time it gets recreated.
+But a **service** can have a more stable IP to abstract a set of pods.
+* We can send then the requests to the service.
+* When a service is created, the **Endpoint Controller** (which is another reconciliation loop), creates an **Endpoint** object that will contain the IPs of the pods which are answering requests correctly.
+The endpoints have a list of all the alive and healthy pods.
+It is a kind of load balancer.
+* The pods to be included in a service depends on having a specific **tag**: you define that in the selector of the service definition.
+* You create a `service.yaml` to define the service object.
+* Service types:
+  * ClusterIP: the service gets assigned an IP which is purely internal (though stable).
+It wouldn't be accessible from the outside.
+  * NodePort: besides being assigned an IP, the pod port will be accessible.
+  * LoadBalancer: besides the IP and port, if you are in a cloud provider, it requests that cloud provider to create a load balancer (which will have a DNS address which is publicly accesible).
+* `kubectl expose pod/hello-world --port 80`: it creates a service object.
+  * `kubectl expose pod/hello-world --port 80 --dry-run -o yaml`: it would generate the file with the service object definition.
+* `kubectl get svc`: to list the existing services.
+* `kubectl run --rm -i --tty my-client-app --image=alpine --restart=Never -- sh` and then, from inside, you can make a request to the service, e.g. `wget hello-world/index.php -qS0`

 ## Interesting links
 * [Kubernetes: the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way)